E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/orbital-free-DFT-with-MaZe/readme.rst

 .. _maze_ofdft:

 ##########################################################################
-Mass Zero Constrained Dynamics for Orbital Free Density Functional Theory.
+Mass-Zero Constrained Dynamics for Orbital Free Density Functional Theory.
 ##########################################################################

 ..
 Let's add a local table of contents to help people navigate the page